BladeRunnerJS/brjs-site/docs/concepts/bladesets.md

   </p>
 </div>

-You can create new aspects on the BRJS dashboard or via the command line interface by executing the following instruction:
+You can create new bladesets on the BRJS dashboard or via the command line interface by executing the following instruction:

 ```bash